Dear Montreal, don’t lose your housing advantage

 Seen this way, it’s understandable that housing doesn’t take centre stage this election.
 Nevertheless, Montrealers should recognize their advantage and its contributing factors.

 First, the rental vacancy rate across the Montreal metropolitan area was 3.9 per cent in 2016 compared to 1.3 per cent in Toronto and 0.7 per cent in Vancouver.
-Similarly, homes for sale in the Montreal area currently spend between 74 and 102 days on the market before selling, while sellers in Toronto and Vancouver only wait between 17 and 42 days, depending on housing type.
+Similarly, homes for sale in the Montreal area currently spend between 74 and 102 days on the market before selling, while sellers in Toronto and Vancouver only wait between 42 days, depending on housing type.
 All of this indicates a healthier balance between supply and demand in Montreal compared to Canada’s other two largest metropolises.

 To ensure Montreal maintains its advantage on housing, Montrealers and their elected officials should not lose sight of how important it is for the housing supply to keep up with growing demand.
 This means keeping land-use regulations flexible enough for homebuilders to respond to demand in a timely fashion by ensuring building permit approval processes are short, and the costs of regulatory compliance are reasonable.

 The risks of not doing so are predictable—just ask anyone looking to live in Canada’s other two largest cities.

 Get the latest news from the Fraser Institute on the latest research studies, news and events.